anupjgondane/NasaPictures/README.md

 Following 2 tabs are added to search and display last searched austronomy picture of the day

-1. Home - Search by changing calendar date from top right on Home screen
+1. Home - Search by changing calendar date from top right on Home screen.
+Add to favourite or remove picture from favourites
 2. Favourite - See list of all favourites pictures.

 You can switch and experience light and dark theme of the device.